Piquette Avenue Industrial Historic District: Fisher Body Plant 21 (700 Piquette)

 The Fisher Body Plant 21 is located on the southeast corner of Piquette and St. Antoine.
 It was designed in 1921 by Smith, Hinchman & Grylls for Fisher Body, who manufactured Buick and Cadillac bodies in the plant until 1925.
 The plant is six stories tall, with a footprint of 200 ft by 581 ft and an interior area of 536,000 ft2.
 During the Great Depression, Fisher suspended production and the building was used as a soup kitchen and homeless shelter.
 The plant was used as an engineering design facility from 1930–1956; during World War II, the factory produced Lockheed P-80 Shooting Star Planes, Vought F4U Corsair Shipboard Fighters, and some assemblies for B-25 Mitchell bombers.
 After 1956, the plant was used to build Cadillac limousine bodies; GM closed the plant in 1984.
 After GM left, several paint companies used the building; it closed for good in 1994.
 In 1999, as a result of unpaid property taxes, the building became the property of the City of Detroit and was re-addressed as 6051 Hastings Street.
 The building was documented by the Historic American Engineering Record in 2003.
+In 2022, the City of Detroit mayor Mike Duggan announced plans to revive the building as Fisher 21 Lofts.
+Developed by Jackson Asset Management, Lewand Development, and Hosey Development, the McIntosh Poris Architects-designed project will have 433 rental apartments (at least 20% of which will be affordable housing for people earning less than 80% of the area median income) and 38,000 square feet of commercial space.